jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 The reason it's important is because while you're traveling, you never know which open wifi network has some shitbag connected that's eavesdropping on network traffic.
 It's really hard to be sure that someone hasn't gotten hold of your information.

 However, it's pretty tough for someone to steal both your phone *and* all your passwords.
 So using two-factor authentication just adds an additional layer of hassle for would-be data thieves, which is typically enough to discourage them.
-Why bother with two-factor auth when you can go after the people who haven't turned it on instead?
+Why bother with two-factor authentication when you can go after the people who haven't turned it on instead?

 Time-wise, it's a minor inconvenience: most apps will use Google Authenticator, which means you enter your password, then check the app for a six-digit code to confirm you have your device with you.
 Other services will text you or call you — if you use your Google Voice number as the confirmation number, you can verify those services anywhere in the world.